mehwish-Iqbal/Unicorn-Companies-EDA/README.md

 ![Average Valuation by Quarter](Images/06_average_valuation_by_quarters_2020_2021.png)

+### Insights
+- It is clear that the average valuation of the unicorn companies in the year 2020 was higher in every quarter
+---
 ### 7. Years to Become Unicorn by Month Joined

 This visualization explores the relationship between joining month and time required to become a unicorn.

 ![Years to Become Unicorn by Month](Images/07_years_to_become_unicorn_by_month_joined.png)

+### Insights
+- Median values for Sepetember and October are the least
+---

 ### 8. Time Founded vs Time to Become Unicorn